Yankees star Judge tries again for AL-record 62nd home run - WHIZ News

 Season HR Total: 61

 Next HR: Judge’s next home run would move him one ahead of Maris.
-The Yankees have six games remaining in the regular season.
+The Yankees have five games remaining in the regular season.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports